Georgiana-Baclava/Transactions-Web-Server/README.md

 * GET to http://127.0.0.1:5000/balance/?user=XXXX&since=YYYY&until=ZZZZ Given a
 timeframe and an user, obtain the user's balance in the given timeframe.
 At the beginning of the timeframe the user has balance 0.

+For MongoDB connection, I've created a Singleton.
+Here, I initialize the MongoClient, the collection and I create the indexes for retrieving the data efficiently.
+The data is saved in the same format as received from post request.

+I used hash indexes for sender and receiver, as in the queries performed, there is no need for sorting based on them.
+For timestamp and sum I used range indexes in order to perform sorting on the data.

+Based on these indexes, all 3 operations have O(long(n)) complexity.
+Searching only for sender or receiver, is O(1), but the range indexes from timestamp and sum give the final complexity of O(long(n)).

 In run.sh, if the test parameter is set, the tests are runned via mvn clean test command.